Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/testing/unit-testing.md

 	Case 3: The node exists on the server, but the credentials are invalid.
 	Expected Result: The connection succeeds.

-#### **test_detectCarBoxes()**
-Tests car detection for streetParking.
-First, a test image is loaded with openCV.
-The test image is then run through our car detection.
-Finally, the test ensures the correct number of cars is detected and formatted properly.

-	Case 1: There are cars in the image.
-	Expected Result: The number of detected cars equals the number of cars in the image.

-	Case 2: There are no cars in the image.
-	Expected Result: No cars should be detected.

 #### **test_convertCords()**
 Test coordinate conversion for detected cars.
 The test takes in the location of a detected car and converts its list for spot comparison.